Tyler Buchner

-Tyler Buchner (born November 7, 2002) is an American multi-sport athlete who plays quarterback for the Notre Dame Fighting Irish football team and midfielder for the Notre Dame Fighting Irish lacrosse team.
-He previously played college football for the Alabama Crimson Tide.
+Tyler Buchner (born November 7, 2002) is an American former college football quarterback and former college lacrosse midfielder.
+He played football for the Notre Dame Fighting Irish and Alabama Crimson Tide, and played lacrosse for the Notre Dame Fighting Irish.

-High school career
+Early life

 Buchner attended The Bishop's School in La Jolla, California, before transferring to Helix High School in La Mesa, California, for his senior year.
 He did not play football his senior year in 2020 due to the COVID-19 pandemic.
 As a junior in 2019, Buchner passed for 4,474 yards with 53 passing touchdowns and 1,610 rushing yards and 28 rushing touchdowns.
-He committed to the University of Notre Dame to play college football over offers from Alabama, TCU, Georgia, USC, and Michigan, among others.
+In a single game that September, Buchner totaled 760 all-purpose yards (465 passing, 295 rushing), the second-most in a single game in California high school football history.
+He was later named winner of the 2019 Prep Pigskin Report Silver Pigskin, San Diego's award for the county's top high school football player, becoming only the second junior ever to win it, after Reggie Bush.He committed to the University of Notre Dame to play college football over offers from Alabama, TCU, Georgia, USC, and Michigan, among others.

 College career

 Notre Dame

 Buchner spent his first year at Notre Dame in 2021 as a backup to quarterback Jack Coan.
 He appeared in 10 games, completing 21 of 35 passes for 298 yards with three touchdowns and three interceptions.
 He also rushed for 336 yards and three touchdowns.
 Buchner competed with Drew Pyne to take over as the team's starting quarterback in 2022.
 During his second game as starter, he injured his shoulder during Notre Dame's loss to Marshall on September 10, 2022, and missed the remainder of the 2022 regular season.
-He returned to the field for Notre Dame's victory against South Carolina in the 2022 Gator Bowl.
+He returned to the field for Notre Dame's 45–38 victory against South Carolina in the 2022 Gator Bowl, accounting for five touchdowns (three passing, two rushing) and earning Gator Bowl MVP honors.

 Alabama

 In 2023, he entered the NCAA transfer portal and soon transferred to the University of Alabama.
-In week three, Buchner started against South Florida but struggled throughout the game and was later benched in favor of Ty Simpson.
-Nick Saban would announce Jalen Milroe as the starter for the rest of the season.
+In week three, Buchner started against South Florida in Tampa.
+He struggled throughout the game, which was delayed by lightning and heavy rain, and was benched in favor of Ty Simpson just before halftime.Nick Saban would announce Jalen Milroe as the starter for the rest of the season.